-The Xerox logo is the word “Xerox” written in red in a simple and concise font.
-The logo reflects the company’s innovative and technological approach, always striving to stay ahead of its competitors in the industry.
+The Xerox logo is the word “Xerox” in red, set in a simple, concise font.
+The logo reflects the company’s innovative, technological approach, always striving to stay ahead of competitors in the industry.
 Although the Xerox emblem has undergone significant changes over the years, it remains a strong brand symbol and reflects its values and quality.

 Xerox: Brand overview

-Xerox was the first company that acquires a license to create machines for the newest method of xerography.
+Xerox was the first company to acquire a license to manufacture machines for the newest xerographic method.
 The decision subsequently brought it worldwide fame.
 The history of the future giant began in the city of Rochester in 1906 when the entrepreneur Joseph Wilson opened the firm Haloid, which produced copy paper.

 Meaning and History

 As the company evolved and expanded its range, it needed a new logo that wasn’t just associated with copiers.
 To get away from the stereotype, the office equipment and paper maker converted the lettering to lowercase.
-They added a sphere of lines forming the stylized letter “X.” This logo embodied the connection of the American corporation with its customers and progressive technology.
+They added a sphere of lines forming the stylized letter “X.” This logo embodied the American corporation’s connection to its customers and to progressive technology.

 What is Xerox?